aleccool213/blog/content/posts/2020-05-11-graphql-react-fragments/index.md

 }
 ```

 This might seem odd at first, but the benefits are worth it.
-As with anything in programming it doesn't come without tradeoffs.
+As with anything in programming it doesn't come without trade-offs.

 ## Benefits